 My Final Verdict

-The real strength in Roland TD-25KV is in-home recording functionality.
-For me, it would be great someone listening to something I have worked on and appreciates how good it is.
+The real strength of this kit is in-home recording functionality.
+For me, it would be great for someone listening to something I have worked on and appreciates how good it is.

 For this reason alone, I would invest any amount in this kit.
-Understanding how expensive studio recording is, the price tag on this kit is justifiable.
+Also understanding how expensive studio recording is, the price tag on this kit is justifiable.

 It also checks the boxes for practicing and playing on stage.
 I would, therefore, recommend it to anyone.